notlibrary/prng_xrp/README.md

-Unfortunately whitening alone is not enough to magically make everything totally secure you should also secure initialization routine which use predictable PRNG by initializing stream cipher(cryptohash) keys from system entropy source(or XOR against it again) which is platform dependable operation we can't do reliably here.
+Unfortunately whitening alone is not enough to magically make everything totally secure you should also secure initialization routine which use predictable PRNG by initializing stream cipher(cryptohash) keys from system entropy source(or just XOR generator output against it again) which is platform dependable operation we can't do reliably here.
 Sorry.

 I wrote it long ago as STEM student now I publish whole algorithm